Amazon EBS Volume Performance on Linux Instances

 Understand How Performance is Calculated

 When you measure the performance of your EBS volumes, it is important to understand the units of measure involved and how performance is calculated.
-For more information, see I/O Characteristics.
+For more information, see I/O Characteristics and Monitoring.

 Understand Your Workload

 There is a relationship between the maximum performance of your EBS volumes, the size and number of I/O operations, and the time it takes for each action to complete.
 Each of these factors (performance, I/O, and latency) affects the others, and different applications are more sensitive to one factor or another.
 For more information, see Benchmark EBS Volumes.

 Be Aware of the Performance Penalty When Initializing Volumes from Snapshots

 There is a significant increase in latency when you first access each block of data on a new EBS volume that was restored from a snapshot.
 You can avoid this performance hit by accessing each block prior to putting the volume into production.
 This process is called initialization (formerly known as pre-warming).
 For more information, see Initializing Amazon EBS Volumes.